BREAD ET BAGUETTINES - Bread maker MOULINEX - Free user manual and instructions

 To help you through the stages, refer to the recipe book supplied.

-We are showing you what the baker does, but after a few trials, you will have find own way of shaping the baguettes.
+We are showing you what the baker does, but after a few trials, you will have found your own way of shaping the baguettes.
 No matter how you go about it, the result is guaranteed.

 • Lift the bread pan out of the breadmaker - B.